 But almond flour does not have to be gritty!

 The trick is to learn how to pick the right almond flour for keto baking and to combine it will the right liquids or to blend it with the right other keto flours to reach the perfect texture.

 Yes, almond flour is one of the most keto-friendly flours.
-With only 10.6 grams of net carbs per 100 grams, it has 7 times less carbs than plain flour.
+With only 10.6 grams of net carbs per 100 grams, it has 7 times fewer carbs than plain flour.

 It can be confusing to pick up the right almond flour for keto baking since each country uses different names to refer to almond flour.

 So, my advice to choose the best almond flour for keto baking is to look at its most important properties:

 The most common name of keto almond flours suitable for keto baking are: